-- B. The budget.
-It is the intention of the Board to meet all of the deadlines established by State law to approve the County's annual budget.
-However, the May 15 deadline established by Virginia Code § 22.1-93 requiring the Board to "prepare and approve an annual budget for educational purposes by May 15 or within 30 days of the receipt by the county . . . of the estimates of state funds, whichever shall later occur," and the July 1 deadline to approve the budget established by Virginia Code § 15.2-2503 ("the date on which the fiscal year begins"), are extended indefinitely as may be necessary in order to approve the County's annual budget. - C. Land use applications.
-Any deadline established by State law or the County Code for action by the County, the Board of Supervisors, or any County public body within the scope of Chapter 14, Subdivision of Land, Chapter 17, Water Protection, or Chapter 18, Zoning, is extended indefinitely as may be necessary to allow any public body or County staff to act.
-Any provision in State law or the County Code to deem the failure of any County action to be timely taken to be approval of the pending matter is of no force or effect. - D. Requests for records under the Virginia Freedom of Information Act.
-Any deadline by which a response to a request for records under the Virginia Freedom of Information Act (Virginia Code § 2.2-3700 et seq.) is due, and the time for which the records sought may be inspected or produced, are extended indefinitely as may be necessary in order to respond to the request or allow any records to be inspected or produced. - E. Hold harmless.
-The failure to meet any deadline imposed by State law, including the Prompt Payment Act, or the County Code does not constitute a default, violation, approval, recommendation or otherwise. - F. Other deadlines may be extended.
+- C. Land use applications.
+Any deadline established by State law or the County Code for action by the County, the Board of Supervisors, or any County public body within the scope of Chapter 14, Subdivision of Land, Chapter 17, Water Protection, or Chapter 18, Zoning, is extended indefinitely as may be necessary: to allow any public body or County staff to act.
+Any provision in State law or the County Code to deem the failure of any County action to be timely taken to be deemed approval of the pending matter is of no force or effect. - ED.
+Requests for records under the Virginia Freedom of Information Act.
+Any deadline by which a response to a request for records under the Virginia Freedom of Information Act (Virginia Code § 2.2-3700 et seq.) is due, and the time for which any suchthe records sought may be inspected or produced, are extended indefinitely as may be necessary in order to respond to the request or allow any records to be inspected or produced. - FE.
+Hold harmless.
+The failure to meet any deadline imposed by State law, including the Prompt Payment Act, or the County Code does not constitute a default, violation, approval, recommendation or otherwise. - GF.
+Other deadlines may be extended.
 Any other deadlines not extended by this section may be extended by a separate ordinance.

 Sec.
-8. Procurement
+8. Procurement Duration